-There are two ways to join a RUNE II multiplayer session:
+There are three ways to join a RUNE II multiplayer session:

 To host your own joinable co-op multiplayer session, just type in the “Hosted Game Name” field, add an optional password below, wait for UPNP to work it’s automatic port forwarding magic, and hit confirm to enter RUNE II!
 It’s finally that simple.